MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 ## Automated ML

-Parameters like task, primary metric, experiment timeout, training data etc. are passed into the AutoMlConfig to create an optimzed pipeline run on AutoMl that test various models and displays the best ML Algorithm based on the metrics and run time.
+Parameters like task, primary metric, experiment timeout, training data etc. are passed into the AutoMLConfig to create an optimized run on AutoMl that tests various models and displays the best ML Algorithm based on the metrics and run time.
 Around 187 pipelines with different ML Algorithms were run and the best one turned out to be the **Voting Ensemble** with Accuracy of _0.73125_

 ### Models
 ![Alt text](https://github.com/MonishkaDas/nd00333-capstone/blob/master/starter_file/ScreenShots/Screenshot%20(103).png?raw=true "Summary Importance")